alexadamovic/bike-index/README.md

 this same folder for distribution and liability terms as well as copyright holder info.

-_Third-party packages are subject to their own license and copyright._
+_Third-party APIs and packages are subject to their own license and copyright._

 ## Contact Information